Please reach us at info@washnatopera.org if you cannot find an answer to your question.

 Patrons who have already purchased tickets for WNO events previously held at the Kennedy Center are receiving refunds.
 You can contact the Kennedy Center Box Office for more information.

-We are moving our performances to new venues.
-Please visit our Events page for more information and to purchase tickets.
+Visit our Productions page for more detailed information and to purchase tickets.

-You can access tickets for Washington National Opera productions from our Events page.
-Tickets for Treemonisha and The Crucible will be sold via Ticketmaster.
+You can access tickets for Washington National Opera productions from our Tickets page.

 Yes.
 We will offer exclusive pre-sale opportunities for our loyal subscribers to have early access to their pick of seats.
 Subscribers may send an email to the WNO Team to request their access code or promo code.

 WNO performances are for everyone, and there’s no required dress code.
-You’ll see everything from jeans to black tie in.
+You’ll see attendees wearing everything from jeans to black tie.
 Wear what feels right to you and enjoy the experience.

 Some operas are performed in English; others are sung in their original language.
 All WNO performances include projected English titles so you can easily follow the story.